frontendwebozi/repo02-for-simplel-page/README.md

-# this project is about a simplel page
+# This project is about a simplel page